SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Sidewalk Cost in Detroit, MI

-Concrete sidewalk installation in Detroit, MI costs $8.42–$15.13 per sq ft fully installed.
-A typical residential sidewalk (100 sq ft) runs $842–$1,513 total — based on 8 MDOT District 5 Bid History (calibrated) contracts (2024).
+Homeowners in Detroit, MI typically pay $5.37–$9.65 per sq ft for concrete sidewalk installation.
+A typical residential sidewalk (100 sq ft) runs $537–$965 total.
+Pricing is estimated from 8 MDOT District 5 Bid History (calibrated) bid contracts, adjusted for residential market rates.

 Detroit's soils are predominantly glacial clay and clay-loam, requiring moisture management and proper compaction — particularly in the wetter eastern and southern areas of the metro where clay expansion is more pronounced.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 Detroit's construction market has significant union presence in commercial work while residential flatwork is served by a mix of licensed firms and owner-operators; getting multiple competing quotes is especially valuable given the quality range.